Forgotten Past: Chapter Eleven-Leaving Riddick

 Reed was shocked into silence.
 Some sort of strange coincidence, or

 fate?
 “Yeah.
 That’s where the pilot I’m lookin’ for is.
-Damn, don’t that
+Damn, don’t

 beat all?
 I don’t think I’m going to be able to track the aluthium